 What To Do?

-We’ve established that watching TV before bed is not a good idea.
+We’ve established that watching Blue Light before bed is not a good idea.
 But what should you do instead of watching TV?
 After all, we are creatures of habit, and nobody likes their routines to abruptly disrupted.

 Start small.
 Create a “tradition” in your household such as brewing a pot of tea for the family before bedtime.
 Take a nice warm bath or shower to set your body in a sleepy mood.
 When your get to bed, remember to dim the lights (keep those to the absolute minimum!), and make use of orange tinted light to keep your body in a state of falling asleep.

 Whilst in bed, reflect on the day by writing in your journal.
 Alternatively, reach for a paperback (with a calm story line) to help you find your way to dreamland.
 Remember, falling asleep is a process in which your body enters a state of relaxation.
 Therefore, nothing in your bedtime routine should hinder this process.
-Most definitely not watching TV before bed!
+Most definitely no Blue Light before bed!